-These systems are responsible for extracting excess humid air produced in the house due to our normal day-to-day activities.
-This helps lengthen the house’s durability, efficient heating, and controlling the growth of mildew and mold on surfaces.
+These systems extract excess humid air produced in the house due to our normal day-to-day activities.
+It helps lengthen the house’s durability, efficient heating, and control mildew and mould growth on surfaces.

-The two mechanical ventilations contain an inbuilt filter that is meant to trap debris, insects, and pollen grains.
-The impurities are trapped when air is taken in from the room during circulation.
+The two mechanical ventilations contain an inbuilt filter meant to trap debris, insects, and pollen grains.
+The impurities are trapped when the system takes in air from the room during circulation.

-Usually, the HRV and ERV systems are connected to a house’s ductwork thus taking part in the intake and distribution.
-In certain cases, these systems might be connected to your main heating and cooling system.
+Usually, the HRV and ERV systems are connected to a house’s ductwork, thus taking part in the intake and distribution.
+In some instances, these systems might be connected to your central heating and cooling system.

 Distinguishing between ERV vs HRV

 This system uses the exhausted external air in the room to heat the incoming new air.
-The HRV limits the amount of energy required to heat outdoors new air thus saving on heating costs and energy bills.
+The HRV limits the energy required to heat fresh air outdoors, thus saving on heating costs and energy bills.

 When buying your Heat Ventilation Recovery system, you’ll have to consider the efficiency rate and the ultimate life cycle of the unit.

-ERVs are considered a little more complex than HRVs.
+ERVs are a little more complex than HRVs.
 Just like Heat Recovery Ventilations, this system captures some humidity in the air.
-This ventilation system comes in handy during the winter season, since it carries humidity from exhausted old air into the incoming air.
+This ventilation system comes in handy during the winter season since it carries humidity from exhausted old air into the incoming air.

-This ensures that the indoor humidity levels are maintained at a certain average value.
-This system extracts moisture from outdoors air before it mixes with indoors exhausted air; into the air return vents.
-By limiting the quantity of air entering your air conditioning device, it helps preserve some energy when the system is working.
+The system maintains the indoor humidity levels at a particular average value.
+It extracts moisture from outdoors air before mixing with indoors exhausted air and into the air return vents.
+Limiting the quantity of air entering your air conditioning device helps preserve some energy when the system is working.

 Choosing Between the Two Ventilation Systems

-The perfect choice when selecting between HRV vs ERV depends on the type of climate you’re experiencing in your residential area.
-If your humidity level is above 60% during winter, then we recommend you to go for a Heating Recovery Ventilation.
+When selecting between HRV vs ERV, the perfect choice depends on the type of climate you’re experiencing in your residential area.
+If your humidity level is above 60% during winter, we recommend you go for a Heating Recovery Ventilation.

 The HRV will be responsible for the removal of extra moisture from the air.
 Otherwise, you can purchase an ERV if your house is usually dry during winter.
 The Energy Recovery system is specialized and adapted to maintain humidity in the air.

 During the summer season, using an HRV will only raise the moisture content in your home.
-This is where the ERV comes in handy since it’s most efficient in hot and humid areas.
-The Energy Recovery System will basically help you reduce the air conditioning costs.
+It is where the ERV comes in handy since it’s most efficient in hot and humid areas.
+The Energy Recovery System will help you reduce air conditioning costs.

 Therefore, you’ll have to consider your local climatic conditions first before concluding on the type of ventilation system that will be suitable for your home.

-Lastly, we are going to conclude by looking at what you should consider when purchasing the right ventilation system.
+Lastly, we will conclude by looking at what you should consider when purchasing the proper ventilation system.
 The factors include:

 The family size occupying your home

 An HRV is a perfect choice for a large family which produces a high moisture level during their day-to-day activities.
-On the other side, a house with fewer family occupants will obviously produce less humidity thus making an ERV the best ventilation choice.
+On the other side, a house with fewer family occupants will create less humidity, thus making an ERV the best ventilation choice.